harshxsingh14/Web-Dev-and-Devops-Cohort-3/README.md

-# 📘 My Web Development Learning Journey with Harkirat Singh
+# 📘 My Web Development and dev Learning Journey with Cohort 3.0 introduced by Harkirat Singh

 This repository documents my journey through the Web Development course by **Harkirat Singh**, which is structured into two parts: **Cohort** and **DevCourse**.